breckiam/MakeChangeProject/README.md

 ### Description
 This is a program to calculate change for a purchase.
-User is prompted to enter the total cost of the item, then prompted to enter total amount paid.
-This then returns bills and coins back in the largest denomination.
-If customer didn't pay enough, calculations will not run and display missing amount to user.
+User is displayed with a menu where they can choose, Jims Burgers, Tonys tacos, or doing manual cash register.
+When either food options are selected, it will display their menu where the user can then select what they want to eat.
+The cost of the item is then assigned to total cost.
+User is then asked for how much they are paying with.
+The manual cash register asks for the total cost and how much was paid.
+Both of these return change in the largest denomination of bills and coins back.
+If user pays with less than total, they are promoted with how much they are short and can pay extra or quit.

 ### Technologies Used